About the

 Alliance

-An estimated three billion people – almost 40% of the global population – lack the resources to enjoy a healthy diet.
-As a result, many of these people have inadequate micronutrient intakes, producing a broad array of adverse human health, development, and functional outcomes.
+Almost three billion people (~40% of the global population) lack the resources to enjoy a healthy diet.
+As a result, many of these people have inadequate micronutrient intakes.
+Micronutrients are critical for maintaining a healthy body, and a lack of micronutrients can lead to health problems including physical disability, impaired growth and brain development, disease, and death.

 Become a DInA Member

-The Micronutrient Data Innovation Alliance (DInA), hosted by the Forum, is an alliance of diverse members to improve the availability, quality, accessibility, and use of data across the value chain to support national-level decision-makers to better design, implement, measure, and optimize programs and policies.
+DInA, hosted by the Micronutrient Forum, is an alliance of diverse members working to improve the availability, quality, accessibility, and use of micronutrient data across the value chain to support national-level decision-makers to better design, implement, measure, and optimize programs and policies.

 Key Papers